 Sometimes the “risk” is too great to qualify for a consolidation loan.
 For example, Prosper, an online lending company, requires a credit score of 640 or higher.
 Lending Tree, another online source requires a 660 or higher.

 The average credit score is 695, but 19% of consumers have scores lower than 600 and likely would be turned down for consolidation loan.
-It’s a catch-22, but there are alternatives, specifically a DMP.
+It’s a catch-22, but there are alternatives, specifically a debt management program.

 Debt Consolidation Loan Alternative

-The major benefit to you is that the credit counseling agency can help you get lower interest rates and try to get late-payment and other fees waived.
+The major benefit to you is that the credit counseling agency can offer a debt management program that can help you get lower interest rates on your credit card debt and try to get late-payment and other fees waived.
 Not only are your monthly interest rates reduced, credit counseling agencies can also help get debt collectors off your back.

-The credit counseling agency also pays participating creditors on your behalf.
+The credit counseling agency also makes payments to participating creditors on your behalf.
 You make one monthly payment to the counseling agency and they divide the payment among the creditors in an agreed upon manner.

-As you make your DMP program payments, you will start reestablishing your credit through regular monthly and on-time payments.
-In a DMP, you generally will have to close most of your credit cards and be on a 3-to-5 year repayment plan.
+As you make your debt management program payments, you will start re-establishing your credit through regular monthly and on-time payments.
+In a DMP, you generally will have to close all but one of your credit cards and be on a 3-to-5 year repayment plan.
 When you make your final payment, you are debt free!